 CANS: Aluminum, bi-metallic, tin & steel including beverage & food cans (rinsed & debris-free)

-PLASTICS: Items with numbers 1,2,3,4,5,6,7.
+PLASTICS: Plastic containers with numbers 1,2,3,4,5,6,7.
 Typically includes clear plastic soda bottles, shampoo bottles, bleach bottles.
-Lids & food debris must be removed.
+Food debris must be removed.

-CARDBOARD: Plain corrugated cardboard with ribs (must be tied/bundled; no larger than 2’X2′ or small enough to fit into your recycle bin.
+CARDBOARD: Plain corrugated cardboard with ribs (must be tied/bundled; broken down, no larger than 2’X2′ or small enough to fit into your recycle bin.
 Debris-free portions of pizza boxes.

 METAL: Ferrous (iron, steel, tin) cans with food debris removed.